Infinite Random Power Towers: Introduction and Main Result

+Also, by analogy to defining the empty product as $1$, we define the empty power tower $\et_{i=n+1}^n c_i = 1$.

-To state our main result, we must also introduce some notation.
-Define This operation is commonly called ``tetration" and is often denoted ${^n}c$ or $c\uparrow \uparrow n$, but we find this notation easier to read and pronounce (``$c$ star $n$").
-We also define the iterated logarithm function which is a right-inverse of $n \rightarrow e\star n$, i.e. $\log^\star (e\star n) = n$ for $n\in \N$.
+For the sake of concision, we will want to define This operation is commonly called ``tetration" and is often denoted ${^n}c$ or $c\uparrow \uparrow n$, but we find this notation easier to read and pronounce (``$c$ star $n$").
+We also define the iterated logarithm function which is a right-inverse of $n \rightarrow e\star n$, i.e. $\log^\star (e\star n) = n$ for $n\in \nn$.
 Additionally, $e\star \log^\star (x) = \floor{x}$.
 Just as $e\star n$ diverges to infinity extremely rapidly, so $\log^\star (x)$ diverges to infinity extremely slowly.
-The iterated logarithm function is used in study of algorithms \cite{BOOK:1}.
+The iterated logarithm function is used in study of algorithms, and this notation is fairly standard there \cite{BOOK:1}.

-Also, let $W(z)$ be the principal branch of the Lambert-$W$ function, defined to be the inverse function of $z e^z$ on $\C$.
+Also, let $W(z)$ be the principal branch of the Lambert-$W$ function, defined to be the inverse function of $z e^z$ on $\cc$.
 As a real-valued function, $W(z)$ has domain $[-\frac1e,\infty]$ and range $[-1,\infty]$.
 See \cite{ARTICLE:6} for an in-depth introduction to this function.